RFID system have basically two components.

-A RFID tag is an electronic tag that exchanges data with a RFID reader via radio waves.
-Generally RFID tags are made up of two main parts.
+An RFID tag is an electronic tag that exchanges data with an RFID reader via radio waves.
+Generally, RFID tags are made up of two main parts.

 - The first is a transponder (Radio) antenna, which receives and transmits radio frequency (RF) waves.

 Tag antennas (circular or rectangular in general) collect energy and energies the chip to turn the chip on.
-Generally, the larger the tag antenna’s area and the further should be in read range, the more energy it will be able to collect toward the tag chip.
-In simple, the tag antenna not only catches the wave from the reader to supply energy for the tag operation but also transmits the wave carrying the information stored in the tag.
+Generally, the larger the tag antenna’s area and further it should be in the reading range, the more energy it will be able to collect toward the tag chip.
+In simple terms, the tag antenna not only catches the wave from the reader to supply energy for the tag operation but also transmits the wave carrying the information stored in the tag.

 Tag is also made up of a protecting/shielding material that holds the pieces together and shields them from various environmental situations.

 The protective material usually depends on the application.
 For example, student ID badges containing RFID tags are typically made from long-lasting plastic, and the tag is embedded between the films of plastic.
 RFID tags come in different shapes and sizes.
-Tags can be attached to many things like student ID card, animals like cow, buffalo, vehicles, clothes in mall, Shoes etc.
+Tags can be attached to many things like student ID cards, animals like cows, buffalo, vehicles, clothes in malls, Shoes etc.